Skip to content

 The Trust Collapse

-Government trust sits at 22%.
-Media trust hit 28%.
-Church membership fell below 50% for the first time in 80 years.
+Government trust at roughly 17% (Pew, 2024 — near record lows).
+Media trust at a record-low 28%.
+Church membership below 50% for the first time in 80 years.
 136 newspapers close per year.
-This is not a crisis of belief — it is six sectors hitting the same wall at the same time, and the wall has a name.
+This is not a crisis of belief — it is six sectors hitting the same wall at the same time.
+The wall has a name: the gap between what these institutions charge and what they deliver.

 March 30, 20265 min